Help for vulnerable people

 Disabled passenger travel - what we are doing

 We are encouraging customers who require assistance when travelling, who normally contact their transport operator ahead of time to continue to do so.

 We have liaised with local operators who have advised their drivers and conductors continue to support customers, wherever possible, as well as asking customers to consider the travel needs of vulnerable passengers and those in a wheelchair.

 Drivers and conductors will help visually impaired customers and people with hidden disabilities at stops and onboard, as before, to assist access.
-In addition, customers can continue to use the Journey Assistance cards, which customers can print out and show to the bus driver as a way of discretely asking for a little extra help.
-These are available on our Journey Assistance Card page or on the operators websites.
+In addition, customers can continue to use the Journey Assistance cards, which customers can print out and show to the bus driver as a way of discreetly asking for a little extra help.
+These are available on our Journey Assistance Card page or on the operators' websites.

 If a bus driver has to leave their cab to help vulnerable customers, they will follow government advice and wear a face covering whilst they are in the open area of the bus, briefly in closer contact with the passenger.

 The Guide Dogs website provides useful information to help travel safely and observe social distancing rules while making essential journeys.
 Read more on the Guide dogs website.

 Community Transport Dial-a-Ride services in South Yorkshire are beginning to restart.
 In Sheffield, Rotherham and Doncaster, services restarted on Wednesday 1 July.
 In Barnsley, services are due to restart on Tuesday 7 July.